 Rebate forms not completely filled out will be returned to the cooperative without reimbursement.
 Cooperatives are required to submit copies of receipts for business lighting rebates to AECI.
-Be sure to download the latest forms from the Members Area of www.aeci.org.
+Be sure to download the latest forms from the Members Area of Brandfolder.